Sailing SV Delos

 Sailing SV Delos is a YouTube channel that chronicles the travels and adventures of video bloggers aboard the sailing vessel Delos.
-The boat is owned by Brian Trautman, who sails with his wife Karin Syrén (aka Swedish Princess, Kazza, Kazzatron, Kazinator) and their daughter Sierra (aka Nugget).
+The boat is owned by Brian Trautman, who sails with his wife Karin Syrén and their daughter Sierra.
 Trautman and Karin sailed Delos for many years with Trautman's brother Brady, along with an ever-changing crew, including Alex Blue.
 The team often invites new crew members aboard for their journeys who contribute to sailing, boat maintenance, and filming.
 The films include experiences and adventures, which include island exploration, hiking, underwater diving, partying, meeting local people, boat maintenance, and simple day-to-day living, boat repairs, emergency procedures in addition to their experience crossing oceans.
 Delos has made several ocean crossings, sometimes through heavy weather conditions such as severe lightning storms, and once tackling a 50-knot gale en route to Madagascar.

 Background

 Trautman grew up in Flagstaff, Arizona, with a love of the outdoors and worked as a diesel mechanic during his high school years, later earning a degree in electrical engineering from the University of Washington.
 He worked at Microsoft before starting his own software company, but he soon grew tired of 60-hour workweeks.
 What inspired him to think about crossing oceans in a boat was reading the book Three Years in a 12-Foot Boat by Stephen G. Ladd.
 He spent several years researching and saving money and narrowed down his list of boats to a French-made Amel Super Maramu.

 His first voyage began in 2009 in Seattle, Washington, in the United States.
 He sailed to Mexico where he was joined by his brother Brady, and the two of them along with Brian's then-partner sailed for New Zealand.
 There he met his future wife Karin Syrén, who began sailing with them.
 In their early days, they often had to work in local marinas to make money for boat repairs and fuel.
 In 2014, the crew re-thought their business model and learned how to support their income from YouTube with crowdfunding and Patreon campaigns.